 Method 3- Using Charge Limiter for MacBook

-Like AlDente, Charge Limiter is an open-source application to stop MacBook from charging above a certain level automatically.
+Like AlDente, Charge Limiter is an open-source application that stops MacBook from charging above a certain level automatically.
 To use it, follow the steps below.

 1. Download Charge Limiter on your MacBook via the link given below.

 The Charge Limiter will now limit your MacBook’s maximum charging level.
-If your battery is currently at a higher level than the set level, unplug it from the charger.
+If your battery is currently higher than the set level, unplug it from the charger.
 Once it comes down below the set level, plug it back in.

 Method 4- Optimize Battery Charging on MacBook